 Networking can be both a pleasure and a curse.
 We have all been to networking meetings thinking it may help with career prospects or improve business.
 Though more often than not we come away thinking “what was all that about!”
-We haven’t achieved anything apart from having a nice time, the chance to meet a few interesting people and perhaps if your are lucky a tasty lunch.
+We haven’t achieved anything apart from having a nice time, the chance to meet a few interesting people and perhaps if you are lucky a tasty lunch.

-Needless to say your time is precious.
+Needless to say, your time is precious.
 Networking needs to be focused and strategic to help you make the most of the face time you get with the people that help you move forward.
-So lets go up, up and away for some Superhero Networking
+So let’s go up, up and away for some Superhero Networking

 Superhero Networking – Managing Self

 Let’s deal with interpersonal skills first, as not all superheroes will be comfortable with face-to-face networking opportunities.
 We may feel a little self-conscious or just shy to ask those questions we need answers for.
 However, reserved you may be there is always a way to be that superhero networker.
 Clearly, shameless self-promotion is just plain bad form, and indiscriminately repeating first names is a little obvious and transparent.
 Authenticity counts more than “trophy hunting” contacts.
 Striking that personal note will help to create the best first impression & create a bond.

 Ultimately your best contacts will be those you actually like (and can help you with your networking goals).
 It goes without saying that listening skills combined with open questions to start those curious conversations are essential to building rapport.
 Moreover having something to say beyond your own pitch will help enormously.
 Having things to discuss, perhaps news or business-specific items is important.
 Most of all though try to be authentic and be yourself as most people will see right through you if you try too hard to be something you are not.
 Identify that hidden superhero networker, though please remember not to wear your underwear on the outside of your trousers, for the first meeting at least!